ridvan/send-to-telegram/README.md

 1. **Connection Status:** Checks if the Telegram Bot Token is correct and functional.
 2. **Total Messages Sent:** Increments upon each successful message sent.
 3. **Last Messages:** Time and content type of the last successful/failed messages.
+4. **Embed View:** Opens the extension in a new tab, and has Wipe Data and Re-open Guide features.

 <h3>Settings</h3>